 General measures: Dry eyes can be exacerbated by smoky environments, dust and air conditioning, and by our natural tendency to reduce our blink rate when concentrating.
 Purposefully blinking, especially during computer use and resting tired eyes are basic steps that can be taken to minimize discomfort.
 Using a humidifier, especially in the winter, can also help by adding moisture to the dry indoor air.

 Artificial tears For mild and moderate cases, supplemental lubrication is the most important part of treatment.
 Application of artificial tears at least 4 to 6 times per day can provide temporary relief.
-Unlike other drops, these contain glycerin, a natural compound designed to moisturize and protect the ocular surface of the eye and are free of toxic polymers.
-Most importantly, these tears contain a chemical called hyaluronate to allow the drop to remain longer in the tear film, giving longer-lasting lubrication and comfort.
+Mineral oils in artificial tears thicken or replace the lipid layer of the tear film to increase tear stability and tear break up time.
 With each blink of the eye, it re-lubricates to provide prolonged relief.

-Artificial tear ointments Lubricating tear ointments such as Retain PM can be used during the day, but they generally are used at bedtime due to poor vision after application.
+Artificial tear ointments.
+Lubricating tear ointments such as Retaine PM can be used during the day, but they generally are used at bedtime due to poor vision after application.
 Application requires pulling down the eyelid and applying a small amount inside.
 Depending on the severity of the condition, it may be applied from every hour to just at bedtime.

 Omega 3s Consumption of dark fleshed fish containing dietary omega-3 fatty acids is associated with a decreased incidence of dry eye syndrome.
 Alternatively, dietary supplements of Fish oil capsules can be taken daily to provide the recommended intake necessary to relieve dry eye.